JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-9.md

 ---
 # Java Bootstrap Template Version 0.0.9 (Current Development Version)

+## on
+- notify charts in cardlet for width changes.
+- Run `gulp` command which will use default task and generate `dist` folders.

 ## 34a3adc on Feb 16, 2019, 11:43 PM GMT+4
 - Uploaded missing country flag images.
 - Introduce custom darker and lighter colors for standard themes colors.